BlackSharkTech/Xavier-Passport-MRZ-OCR-iOS-Eval-SDK/README.md

 3. Add the file iso3.plist from the framework folder to your project.

+4. If you're compiling for devices, please replace the existing Xavier.framework in the project with the one in the folder "Framework-device".
+The one bundled in the project is for simulator

-4. To integrate the Xavier.framework into your application, please make sure you have the similar setting as the Xavier Evaluation SDK.
+5. To integrate the Xavier.framework into your application, please make sure you have the similar setting as the Xavier Evaluation SDK.
 Here are all the Xavier Evaluation SDK settings:
 <br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**General Setting (Figure 1)**